PawelLipski/docker-ci-blog/blog.md

 # Nifty Docker tricks for your CI (vol. 1)

-If you run dockerized jobs in your CI (or consider migration to the Docker-based flow), it's very likely that some (if not most) of the techniques outlined in this blog post will prove highly useful to you.
+If you run dockerized jobs in your CI (or consider migration to the Docker-based flow), it's very likely that some (if not most) of the techniques outlined in this blog post will prove useful to you.

 We'll take a closer look at the CI process for an open source tool, [git machete](https://github.com/VirtusLab/git-machete), that is actively developed at VirtusLab.
 Having started as a simple tool for rebase automation, it has now grown into a full-fledged Git repository organizer.